raymik-design/raymik-design.github.io/README.md

 # Sass Portfolio Tutorial
-This is part of my Sass tutorial test from YouTube.
+This is part of my Sass tutorial test from YouTube tutorial